dreipol/vue-ui/src/components/form/README.md

 ```

 #### Model Provider with select

-Here you can see an example of `ui-select` input bound to a model provider.
+This is an example of a `ui-select` input bound to a model provider.
-Assuming that the `value` can be only a string, one of `['one', 'two']`
+Assuming that the `value` must be one of those two strings: `['one', 'two']`

 ```vue
  <ui-model-provider v-model="value">